 |Natural Disaster Benefit||Maximum $100 for 5 days|

 Please note - The benefit table listed above is a consolidated version of the full plan benefits.
-Please view the plan brochure for the full benefits and limitations of the plan.
-All benefits, except Hospital Indemnity, Lost Checked Luggage, Accidental Death & Dismemberment and Common Carrier Accidental Death, are subject to the Deductible and Coinsurance.
-Limits apply to all benefits (See Schedule of Benefits and Limits):
+Please view the plan certificate for the full benefits and limitations of the plan.

 - Inpatient and Outpatient charges made by a Hospital.